joseRamirez98/MovingAverageTemperature/README.md

 <a href="https://github.com/joseRamirez98/MovingAverageTemperature/blob/master/moving_ave.csv">Click here to see the output of the csv file</a>

 ### Requirements

 Python 3.

-Tested with Python 3.4.1 on Mac OS X 10.14
+Tested with Python 3.7 on Mac OS X 10.14

-Doesn't require any external packages, so it should be platform-agnostic.
+Requires external packages, so download a distribution of Anaconda to install necessary packages.
+Install the version Python 3.7 <a href="https://www.anaconda.com/distribution/">Click Here</a>